rrooggiieerr/esphome-axaremote/README.md

 ## Hardware required:

-- ESP8266, ESP32 or other ESPHome supported micro controller
+- ESP32 or other ESPHome supported micro controller
 - LIN-bus controller or any other kind of level converter
 - External power supply

+The AXA Remote component depends on the ESPHome UART component.
+The ESP8266 has a software emulated UART which has shown to be quite flaky.
+It is recomended to use a micro controller with a hardware UART, like the ESP32, for increased accuracy.

 ### Wiring